Class Q Barn Conversion

 Planning approved for sustainable self-build homes in Ludlow

 KODA architects have successfully secured planning approval for 3 new sustainable self-build homes in Ludlow.
-The site is combines an underused hidden parcel of land with part of a large formal garden within the Town.
+The site combines an underused hidden parcel of land with part of a large formal garden within the Town.
 Sustainable design was at the forefront of the brief and the homes are positioned to take full advantage of the southern aspect whilst also affording views of St. Lawrence's Church.

 The scheme develops an underutilised urban site to provide high quality housing utilising energy efficiency measures.
 They are built from highly insulated and sustainable materials.
 The dwellings are designed with large, glazed wall areas to the south and west elevations benefiting from passive solar gain.
 The first floor areas include recessed balconies featuring long roof overhangs protecting the bedrooms from excessive solar gain in the summer months.
 This still allows sunlight to reach the depths of rooms promoting thermal gain in the winter when the sun is lower in the sky.
 Internal air quality and comfort is supplemented by automated mechanical ventilation and heat recovery, MVHR.